Kotlin/kandy/docs/topics/guides/Quick-Start-Guide.md

 </web-summary>

 <card-summary>
-Kandy Quick Start Guide: This guide covers all the essentials, from data handling to advanced plotting techniques, to kickstart your Kandy experience.
+This guide covers all the essentials, from data handling to advanced plotting techniques, to kickstart your Kandy experience.
 </card-summary>